Events in June

 Other great events, exhibitions and workshops

-Scalby Fair returns on 23 June, one of the few remaining village street fairs in the north of England, with various events organised through the week in the run up to the Fair, including a flower festival and all themed around the “Voyages of Captain Cook”.
+Scalby Fair returns on 22 June, one of the few remaining village street fairs in the north of England, with various events organised through the week in the run up to the Fair, all themed around the ““200th Anniversary of Queen Victoria’s birth”.

 - Looking after